gigs4u/ShoppingCartBillUtility/README.md

 # ========== Solution ==========

+**Note for testing purpose I have made all the GET Rest API.

-# Step-1: Run My Shopping Cart Billing Utility
+# Step-1: Deploy & Run My Shopping Cart Billing Utility (Spring Boot Rest API)

-Clone GIT Repository locally using this URL : https://github.com/gigs4u/ShoppingCartBillUtility Option 1: Import Maven Project in eclipse.
+- Clone GIT Repository locally using this URL : https://github.com/gigs4u/ShoppingCartBillUtility
+- Option 1: Import Maven Project in eclipse.
 Right click on project and Run as Java Application.
-Option 2: Open command Prompt and run "mvn package" command in the folder where you have cloned the GIT repository.
+- Option 2: Open command Prompt and run "mvn package" command in the folder where you have cloned the GIT repository.
- Once mvn package is completed open the folder ..\ShoppingCartCheckOut\target\
- and run java -jar shoppingCartCheckOut-0.0.1-SNAPSHOT.jar
+	Once mvn package is completed open the folder ..\ShoppingCartCheckOut\target\ and run java -jar shoppingCartCheckOut-0.0.1-SNAPSHOT.jar

-Open browser and type this URL to see Greetings REST services exposed : http://localhost:8080/?name=Paresh
+- Open browser and type this URL to see Greetings REST services exposed : http://localhost:8080/?name=Paresh

 # Step-2: Create New Bill Id